tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 <!-- Brief purpose and value proposition statement: what is the standard, why use it --->

-The Biodiversity Data Quality (BDQ) standard provides a community-defined, modular, extensible set of biodiversity data quality Tests (`bdqtest:`), together with a formal framework (`bdqffdq:`) and supporting vocabularies (`bdq:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`) for defining Tests, their inputs (`Information Elements`), and their structured output Responses (as `Assertions`).
-BDQ standardizes the semantics of what a Test means and what information a Response must contain.
-BDQ does not prescribe the execution concerns (e.g., data loading, scheduling, or parallelization of Test execution) or human process concerns (e.g., presentation, review, and remediation) of `Quality Assurance` (QA) or `Quality Control` (QC) workflows; instead, it provides a consistent semantic layer at the level of Test inputs and outputs that can be applied within many different operational settings.
-The presentation and serialization of `Data Quality Reports` is intentionally flexible, so long as the required Response elements are available to consumers.
-This standardization improves interoperability by making Test results comparable and reusable across organizations, software tools, and data pipelines, reducing duplicated effort and ambiguity in “what was tested” and “what the outcome means.”
-As a result, BDQ helps data providers, aggregators, and researchers consistently assess fitness for use, prioritize quality improvement work, and support transparent, repeatable decisions about whether and how to use biodiversity data.
+The Biodiversity Data Quality (BDQ) standard establishes a community-defined, modular, and extensible environment for biodiversity data quality.
+It integrates a comprehensive set of Tests (`bdqtest:`) initially focused on Darwin Core (Wieczorek et al., 2012), but not restricted to it, with a formal Framework (`bdqffdq:`) and supporting vocabularies (`bdq:`, `bdqdim:`, `bdqcrit:`, and `bdqenh:`) to define Tests, their inputs (`Information Elements`), and their structured output Responses (as `Assertions`).

+At its core, BDQ focuses on the semantics of data quality.
+It defines what a Test means and precisely what information a Response must contain.
+BDQ intentionally avoids prescribing both execution concerns, such as data loading or parallelization of Test execution, and human centric concerns like presentation or remediation processes.
+By providing a consistent semantic layer focused on Test inputs and outputs, the standard allows for flexible application within diverse operational settings supporting both `Quality Assurance` (QA) and `Quality Control` (QC).

+The primary objective of the BDQ standard is to enhance interoperability.
+By making Test results comparable and reusable across different organizations, software tools, and data pipelines, it reduces duplicated effort and ambiguity regarding "what was tested" and "what the outcome means."
+Ultimately, this enables data providers, aggregators, and researchers to consistently assess *fitness for use*, prioritize quality improvements, and support transparent, repeatable scientific decisions about the use of biodiversity data.

+TODO: Integrate this thought into the above:
+_The presentation and serialization of `Data Quality Reports` is intentionally flexible, so long as the required Response elements are available to consumers._

 #### 1.1.1 Purpose of this document (non_normative)

-This document is a guide and index to BDQ documents and related resources.
-This document provides an overview of the BDQ Standard and links to normative documents that formally describe the BDQ standard.
-This document also links to resources that will assist various communities (see [Audience](#12-audience-for-the-bdq-standard-non-normative) below) to better understand and make effective use of BDQ within their environments or communities.
+This document serves as the central gateway and index for the Biodiversity Data Quality (BDQ) standard.
+It provides a high level overview of the standard and contains links to the normative documents that formally define its specifications.
+Aditionally, it directs diverse audiences to supporting resources designed to facilitate the understanding and effective implementation of BDQ within their specific communities and operational environments.

 ### 1.2 Audience for the BDQ Standard (non-normative)